yousifk/loader-search-bar/README.md

 ```

 Also, bear in mind that **SearchBar will prevent built item widget from receiving tap events** and will begin search action rather than that.

-## Contributions
-Any kind of contribution to the project is welcomed.
-Feel free to request new features, report encountered bugs or pull request changes you've made.
-To do so, make use of [Pull requests](https://github.com/tomwyr/loader-search-bar/compare) and [Issues](https://github.com/tomwyr/loader-search-bar/issues/new) tabs.